-When Nigeria ranked 145th in ease of doing business in 2017, it was a jump of 24 places, up from 169th in 2016.
+When Nigeria ranked 131st in ease of doing business in 2019, it was a jump of from 146th in 2018.
 Nigeria has reduced the role of government bureaucracy in business, and starting a company is now faster due to digitalisation.
 Nigeria has also increased the transparency of construction permits, by publishing regulations, fee schedules, and pre-application requirements online.

 The government is also taking steps to remove bottlenecks for businesses as it aims to be among the top 100 business-friendly countries by 2019.
 Indian businesses and investors will find Nigeria to be increasingly accessible, as the government cultivates its pro-business and investment position.

 Agriculture is a major branch of Nigeria’s economy, and about 70% of the population engages in subsistence farming.
 The sector accounted for around 21.9% of total GDP in 2019.
 Major crops in Nigeria include cashew nuts, cassava, cocoa, groundnuts, maize, palm oil, rubber, and soybeans, among many others.

 Agriculture was Nigeria’s dominant sector for most of the 1960s, with palm oil and groundnuts making up 47% of the country’s exports.
 The country was also a major producer of cotton and cocoa, and export cash crops accounted for 66.4% of its GDP.
 However, Nigeria’s agricultural sector has shrunk since the discovery of oil in the 1970s, which led to a heavier dependence on oil revenues.

 The country is currently on a drive to revive its agricultural industry, with signs of success.
 Between 2011 and 2014, Nigeria raised food production by 21 million metric tonnes, and sharply reduced reliance on food imports.